Hoshiharetsu/dat-202_sp20/week01/README.md

 I want us to do some regression analysis and maybe some simple machine learning in Python.
 But I think we should start with more basic tools like spreadsheets and moving averages (both because not everyone will have taken Python 2, yet, _and_ because there are professional data analysts whose whole jobs revolve around Excel&mdash;it's an important and powerful tool that I would be remiss to skip over entirely).

-Speaking of being remiss, maybe, we kind of let the last couple of sections of 201 slide on the whole "collaboration" front, despite what the master syllabus for the course might have required.
-(I probably shouldn't put that in writing, but here we are.)
-I'd like us to work together as a class to figure out how we're going to build that in, this semester.
+Speaking of being remiss, maybe, we never really forced people to work in groups in DAT-201.
+You all collaborated in many other ways, so I think we're on solid ground ... but.
+I'd like us to work together as a class to figure out how we're going to build more structured collaboration opportunities in, this semester.
 The two ideas I'm bringing to the table:
 1) Peer teaching (maybe in lieu of a mid-semester project?)
 2) Working as groups for a final project